A Division Rules

 - A batter and base runner may only advance one base on a ball that does not leave the infield.
 If the ball reaches the outfield grass, base runners and the batter may advance as many as 2 bases.

 - There is no advance on an overthrow.

 - If a base runner or batter is put out, they will come off the base that the out was recorded to begin to teach players about outs in normal game play.

-Adjustments to rules that do not materially change the nature of game play may be considered and each coach’s feedback will be considered by the A Division commissioner.
-If the A Division commissioner feels a rule change is warranted, the game play rules may be modified by the Competition Committee at the mid-way point in the season to make the game more interesting and challenging.
+Adjustments to rules that do not materially change the nature of game play may be considered and each coach’s feedback will be considered by the A/AA Player Agent.
+If the A/AA Player Agent feels a rule change is warranted, the game play rules may be modified by the Competition Committee at the mid-way point in the season to make the game more interesting and challenging.